 OVERVIEW:

-In this third iteration, Petersen Publishing designated Pat Ganahl to restart the title in 1988.
+In this fourth iteration, Petersen Publishing designated Pat Ganahl to restart the title in 1988.
 Pat grew up reading the "little pages" magazines and loved R&C. Working at Street Rodder magazine at the time, he made numerous pleas to resurrect the title.
 Lee Kelly, head of the specialty publications division, decided to re-launch it as a bi-monthly.
 Pat pleaded again and was told he could run it.

 Mr Ganahl pushed the boundaries and added custom cars, affordable '50s cars and street rods, classic pickups, nostalgia drags, personality profiles and historical content.
 He was clear in the first issue that he would ignore the arbitrary cutoff for pre-1948 cars, but he did draw the line and exclude new car tests, Pro Street vehicles, and muscle cars.
 He mixed traditional with high-tech, and emphasized we should enjoy our old cars by driving them!